SimonJang/aws-sqs-push/README.md

 Name of the queue you want to push a message to.

 #### options
 the `options` object contains the AWS Account ID.
-Required unless provived in the environment variables of the lambda.
-See [AWS Lambda documentation](http://docs.aws.amazon.com/lambda/latest/dg/env_variables.html) for more information.
+Required unless provided in the environment variables of the lambda.
+See [AWS Lambda documentation](http://docs.aws.amazon.com/lambda/latest/dg/env_variables.html) for more information on how to configure the environment.

 Type: `object`